Commercial Lighting as Security for Your Business

 Can I Put a Security Camera on a Light Pole?

-Attachment of the security camera is easy by installing a security camera bracket.
+The attachment of the security camera is easy by installing a security camera bracket.
 Many of the brackets on our website can be used for camera mounts:

 • Bullhorn Brackets are useful for mounting multiple items on a pole.
 Their steel or aluminum construction is built to withstand the elements with ease.
 They come in several styles and can mount two or more cameras on a round or square light pole.